Honors in the Major

 Honors Research Advising

 Have questions about the Honors in the Major program?
-Check our drop-in hours or schedule an appointment for an individual HIM advising session
+Check our drop-in hours or schedule an appointment for an individual HIM advising session.
+We also host information sessions!

 Drop – In Hours (No Appointment Necessary)